hyperledger/aries-rfcs/features/0028-introduce/README.md

 ###### Introducee descriptor

-The _introducee descriptor_ object has the following structure:
+The _introducee descriptor_ object may be complex, but a simple version might look like this:

 ```jsonc
 {